 The owner, a young man in his early 30s maybe, kept up the shouting, but as he did, he opened the car door, leashed his dog, and led it back to City Farmer’s trailing a cloud of vilification.
 I stood there a bit shaken.
 Shouting does boost adrenaline.

 Save a dog but be safe

-As of January, 2018, California law allows a person to break into a car to Read More Here save a dog and be safe from civil or criminal prosecution.
+As of January, 2018, California law allows a person to break into a car to you could look here save a dog and be safe from civil or criminal prosecution.
 It’s a legal requirement for people to have car insurance, many opting for comprehensive insurance for cars, so if you break the car most people should be able to get it repaired with support from their insurance company.
 If you can’t find the owner, and the dog is in danger, you have to call the authorities first before taking action.
 Nonetheless, I hesitate to think what would have happened had enough time passed that I was compelled to break a window.

 So I’d like to pass on a few suggestions if you decide to save a dog locked in a car:

 - Time how long the dog is in the car; if it’s in obvious trouble, you can skip this step

 - Check with people nearby to see if anyone knows the owner or when they arrived

 - Make note of what you did to find the owner